Michelle Tuzee: Biography

 Tuzee graduated with a Bachelor of Arts degree from the University of Southern California where she majored in Journalism.
 Tuzee's first job in television news was at KJCT in Grand Junction, Colorado.
 She was a general assignment reporter and later a producer and anchor.
-These positions led to a market job with WBAY-TV, Green Bay, Wisconsin where she worked as a reporter.
-She would go on to work as an anchor/reporter at WFTX-TV in Fort Myers, Florida and WSVN in Miami, where she anchored the top-rated "Today in Florida" and "7 News at Noon."
+Other stints included reporting and anchoring at WBAY-TV, Green Bay, Wisconsin, lead co-anchor at WFTX-TV in Fort Myers, Florida, and co-anchor of the top-rated Today in Florida and 7 News at Noon at WSVN in Miami.

-In 1997, Michelle joined KABC as an anchor.
-She received an Emmy award as part of the team win for Best Newscast, an Associated Press award for excellence in reporting, and a Telly Award for her work with Children's Hospital Los Angeles.
+In 1997, Tuzee joined KABC as anchor.
+She received an Emmy award as part of a team win for Best Newscast, an Associated Press award for excellence in reporting, and a Telly Award for her work with Children's Hospital Los Angeles..

 On December 18, 2020, Tuzee stepped back from her duties as news anchor due to health concerns.